Lake Geneva station

-Lake Geneva station was an Amtrak intercity rail station in Zenda, Wisconsin.
+Lake Geneva station was an Amtrak intercity rail station in Zenda, Wisconsin, United States.
 Commuter service to Zenda was operated by the Milwaukee Road from 1901 to 1982.
 Lake Geneva station was added as an infill station on the Lake Country Limited on June 15, 2000, to serve the Lake Geneva resort area.
 The Lake Country Limited was never successful, and service ended on September 23, 2001.
 Commuter service with a stop near Zenda was studied in 2001, but found to only be marginally feasible.

 History

 Milwaukee Road

-The Milwaukee Road opened its line from to Janesville, Wisconsin on June 3, 1901, with Zenda soon among the intermediate stops on Walworth–Chicago commuter service.
+The Milwaukee Road opened its line from to Janesville, Wisconsin, on June 3, 1901, with Zenda soon among the intermediate stops on Walworth–Chicago commuter service.
 Service to Zenda was always limited; by 1939, it was served only by a single daily Walworth–Chicago round trip.
 Intercity service on the line, including the Sioux and Varsity, did not stop between Fox Lake and Walworth.
 Amtrak took over intercity service on May 1, 1971.
 Intercity service on the Chicago–Janesville–Madison corridor was dropped at that time, leaving only the single commuter round trip.
 Weekend service ended on October 6, 1973.
 Service to Solon Mills, Spring Grove, Walworth and Zenda ended on October 1, 1982, as Metra took over commuter rail in the Chicago region.
 At that time, only 18 daily commuters used the four stops northwest of Fox Lake.